 - 86% of people save money

-Alcohol Change UK are also keen to highlight the long-term benefits that Dry January can have on a person, both mentally and physically.
+Alcohol Change UK are also keen to highlight the long-term benefits that Dry January can have physical and mental health.
 Research has shown that 70% of people who take part in Dry January continue making healthier drinking choices after the challenge is over, and have improved levels of wellbeing.

 This is because going without alcohol for 31 days can allow us to see that we don’t need it to relax, have fun or socialise, and gives us the opportunity to explore other, healthier methods of coping.
-Doing this can help us to feel better equipped to make decisions about when they drink and how much, throughout the rest of the year.
-This can help us to avoid turning to drink as a default at certain times in our lives when we don’t really want to drink, but feel it’s the only option.
+As a result, we may feel better equipped to make decisions about when we drink and how much, throughout the rest of the year.
+This can help us to avoid turning to drink as a default at certain times in our lives when we’ve previously seen it as the only option.

-Alcohol is linked to 60+ health conditions, including depression, seven types of cancer, liver disease and high blood pressure.
-It also carries the biggest risk-factor for death, disability and illness and people aged 15-49 in the UK.
-This makes the benefits of reducing our long-term alcohol consumption, huge – as it can help to lower our risk of developing any of these conditions.
+Alcohol is linked to 60+ health conditions, including depression, seven types of cancer, liver disease, and high blood pressure.
+It also carries the biggest risk-factor for death, disability, and illness and people aged 15-49 in the UK.
+This makes the benefits of reducing our long-term alcohol consumption huge.

-How can I tell if I’m drinking too much?
+How can I tell if I’m drinking too much alchohol?